hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 Instead, we have opted to treat all connected controllers as a guitar.
 This can allow more controller compatibility, but also allow online coop via parsec.
 We tried it, it's really fun.

+A specific build of [x360ce 3.2](https://www.x360ce.com/) that supports guitar mappings is also included if you need it.

 ## Install

 Setting up GHIIDX 360 for the first time is meant to be as easy as possible.